unexpectedpanda/retool/readme.md

 1G1R modes, as Retool has already done the work for you.

 Retool is supported on Windows 10+, Ubuntu 20+, and macOS 10+ on x86 processors.
-It should work on M1 MacBooks too, however I don't own the hardware to test it.
+It should work on M-series MacBooks too, however I don't own the hardware to test it.

 ## Downloads and docs